 With the current economy, it’s becoming increasingly more difficult to get a bank loan than it was in the past.
-However, it’s still an option to consider, so no article about how to finance a startup or new small business would be complete without at least mentioning it.
+However, it’s still an option to consider, so no article about how to finance a new small business would be complete without at least mentioning it.
 While lending standards are much stricter than they once were, many banks still have extra funds set aside for small business lending.
 And quite often, they have a lower APR (annual percentage rate), meaning less money to pay back than some of the other loan-based options.

 Other things to keep in mind when obtaining a traditional bank loan include: A good credit score - which is generally 700 or higher, depending on the credit bureau Collateral - which you can use against the loan Patience - because traditional business loans can easily take up to six months to secure

 The U.S. Small Business Administration (SBA) offers new small businesses a variety of loan-based financing options, though there are a few qualifications to consider.
 For instance, some SBA loans are only given to businesses that are unable to obtain the money they need through other means.
 Additional criteria may apply, depending on the type of loan being applied for.

 When applying for an SBA loan, it’s critical to provide all of the requested information and documentation, making it easier for them to say yes.
 To help with this, the SBA has created a Loan Application Checklist.